PA commits to 80% by 2050; Joins U.S. Climate Alliance

 C-PACE in a Box

 The final guidelines for the Commercial PACE Program have been issued.
-C-PACE is a very useful way to finance energy efficiency, renewable energy and water efficiency improvements on commercial buildings statewide.
+C-PACE is a great way to finance energy efficiency, renewable energy and water efficiency improvements on commercial buildings statewide.
+North Hampton Township becomes the first municipality in PA to adopt C-PACE!

 Carbon Cap and Trade Petition Filed in PA